Enhanced Fujita scale: History

-The newer scale was publicly unveiled by the National Weather Service at a conference of the American Meteorological Society in Atlanta on February 2, 2006.
+The newer scale was publicly unveiled on October 4, 2004 at the American Meteorological Society's 22nd Conference on Severe Local Storms in Hyannis, Massachusetts.
 It was developed from 2000 to 2004 by the Fujita Scale Enhancement Project of the Wind Science and Engineering Research Center at Texas Tech University, which brought together dozens of expert meteorologists and civil engineers in addition to its own resources.